 Hulme is located just south of Manchester City Centre and plays host to the recently developed MMU Birley campus.
 Well connected to other parts of Manchester, Hulme was the site of one of the UK's most ambitious urban regeneration schemes.
-Hulme has a strong link with community empowerment; co-operative housing and business enterprise are major features in Hulme.
+Hulme is strongly linked with community empowerment; co-operative housing and business enterprise are major features there.
 The area also features the Z-Arts Centre, a creative space for young people, and the Hulme Community Garden Centre, designed to bring the community together through gardening and sustainable food growing.

-Did you know...Hulme was also home to the first Rolls Royce factory, and the influence of this can be seen in street names throughout the area.
+Did you know that Hulme was also home to the first Rolls Royce factory, and the influence of this can be seen in street names throughout the area?